ivanvorobei/SPPerspective/README.md

 ### About

 Animatable widgets from iOS 14.
 Same animation for transform and shadow.
+Can customise duration & perspective.
+Also can set none-animation transform.

 Customisable duration, perspective and shadow also.
 For visual edit use example app ([video preview](https://cdn.ivanvorobei.by/github/SPPerspective/Preview.mov)):